yurirocha15/leetcode2github/README.md

 ## Usage

-Currently, tit is necessary to log into leetcode on either chrome or firefox before running the commands.
+Currently, it is necessary to log into leetcode on either chrome or firefox before running the commands.

 ### Installation